 Wherever you are in the world, from the metropolitan hotbeds of activity to the sparsely-populated outposts hours away from the nearest source of power, one thing’s for sure: you’re never going to be too far away from someone who loves sport.

 Going to watch elite sports live – athletes at the top of their game at stadiums, tracks or courts up and down the country, or even further afield – is an experience that’s hard to beat for a large proportion of people across the world.
 And it’s an experience that, even in an age of immersive broadcasting beamed to the palm of your hand, still provides rights-holders with a key business stream.

-In our live global sports attendance infographic, we show the number of people in the world who have attended a sports event this day last year – in real-time.
-It’s worth noting our definition of “attendance”, however, which is the amount of people who have gone, or will be going, to a professional ticketed sports event; that means any sports event a fan can attend without a ticket is not counted, including mass elite participation events such as cycling tours or marathons, or any recreational sport.
+In our global sporting attendance infographic, we show the number of people in the world who attended a sports event this day last year – in real-time.
+It’s worth noting our definition of “attendance”, however, which is the amount of people who have gone to a ticketed professional sports event; that means any sports event a fan can attend without a ticket is not counted, including mass elite participation events such as cycling tours or marathons, or any recreational sports.

-To create this live infographic, we used insight from our database of sports attendances and fixtures – the biggest in the sports industry – and understanding of what impacts attendances in professional sport from our work driving game-day revenue growth for rights-holders from across the world, to model attendances in 197 countries.
+To create this infographic, we used insight from our database of sports attendances and fixtures – the biggest in the sports industry – and understanding of what impacts attendances in professional sports from our work driving game-day revenue growth, to model attendances in 197 countries.

 In 2018, the most attended sports day of the year was Saturday August 10th – when just under 10m fans went through the turnstiles at ticketed sports events across the globe.
 Soccer is the biggest ticketed sports event in Europe, and mid-August marks the start of the new season for most leagues, while the majority of “summer” sports are still in full-swing.
 Saturdays are also the traditional day for soccer to be played in Europe.